spotlightpa/poor-richard/content/news/2022-02-23-SPLMAPPICK.md

 +++
 arc-id = "RA5WHOXLHNEFFBDHHOUNNCHIDI"
 authors = ["Kate Huangpu"]
-blurb = "The court selected the map submitted by the Carter petitioners, a group of Pennsylvania voters who brought a lawsuit asking the state courts to take over the congressional redistricting process." byline = "Kate Huangpu of Spotlight PA" description = "The court selected the map submitted by the Carter petitioners, a group of Pennsylvania voters who brought a lawsuit asking the state courts to take over the congressional redistricting process." image = "external/7x62vr0y13fc2fk8wf7tj1678r.jpeg" image-credit = "Amanda Berg / For Spotlight PA" internal-budget = "Pa.
+blurb = "The map closely resembles the current one, with Democrats and Republicans each expected to win roughly half of the state’s 17 districts. " byline = "Kate Huangpu of Spotlight PA" description = "The map closely resembles the current one, with Democrats and Republicans each expected to win roughly half of the state’s 17 districts. " image = "external/7x62vr0y13fc2fk8wf7tj1678r.jpeg" image-credit = "Amanda Berg / For Spotlight PA" internal-budget = "Pa.
 Supreme Court picks congressional map put forth by state voters"